Choluteca, Choluteca: Transport

 The city is served by Choluteca Airport, which, as of 2022, has no commercial airline services.

 Climate

-Choluteca is one of the hottest cities of Central America and the most hot in Honduras, as well gives a tropical monsoon climate (Köppen: Am), the registered high temperature of the city is 45.0 C in March 1984 and the lowest is 17 C.
+Choluteca is one of the hottest cities of Central America and the hottest in Honduras, as well gives a tropical monsoon climate (Köppen: Am), the registered high temperature of the city is 42.4 C in March 1984 and the lowest is 17 C.